For students subject to tuition fees a number of scholarship possibilities are available.

 Remember to look for scholarship opportunities from your Government or from other sources in your country.

 This scholarship programme offers scholarships covering tuition fees in part.
 The level of tuition fee reduction is normally 50%.
 No more than one scholarship from this programme can be awarded for one person.
 The scholarships are granted on the basis of academic excellence.
-The application for scholarship will be considered only if the application fee is paid or if you are exempted from paying the application fee.
 Priority is given to applicants with the BTH study programme as their first choice.

 BTH will award a number of scholarships corresponding to partial reduction of the tuition fee to students with excellent academic performance during the first part of their studies at Blekinge Institute of Technology.